Mayank Shrivastava

 TL;DR

-We adapt the INSTINCT bandit-based prompt optimization framework for theft detection using VLMs.Leveraging Mistral as the prompt generator and Neural UCB for surrogate modeling, we perform zeroth-order optimization, achieving a 3% AUC improvement."
+Adapted the INSTINCT bandit-based prompt optimization framework for theft detection using VLMs, employing Mistral for prompt generation and Neural UCB for surrogate optimization, yielding a 3% AUC gain.

 2024